siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/SQLPlus/overview.md

 ### Compatibility

-The UrbanCode Deploy automation plug-in for Oracle SQL\*Plus works with Oracle 11 and later.
+The DevOps Deploy automation plug-in for Oracle SQL\*Plus works with Oracle 11 and later.

-This plug-in requires version 6.0.1 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0.1 or later of IBM DevOps Deploy.

 **Important:** If you use the SYS account to run SQL scripts, add the suffix as sysdba to the Connection ID field.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History